Brufen SR, 800 mg 14 pcs

 Overdose

-Toxicity: In children and adults when taking ibuprofen in doses less than 100 mg/kg there are usually no signs and symptoms of toxicity.
-However, in some cases symptomatic therapy may be required.
-In children, the appearance of symptoms of toxicity has been observed after administration of ibuprofen in doses of 400 mg/kg or more.
-Most patients with ibuprofen overdose experience symptoms 4-6 hours after ingestion.
+Toxicity: In children and adults taking ibuprofen in doses less than 100 mg/kg, there are usually no signs or symptoms of toxicity.
+However, in some cases, symptomatic therapy may be required.
+In children, the onset of toxicity symptoms was observed after taking ibuprofen in doses of 400 mg/kg or more.
+In most patients who overdose on ibuprofen, symptoms appear 4-6 hours after ingestion.

-Symptoms: the most frequently reported symptoms of overdose are nausea, vomiting, abdominal pain, lethargy and drowsiness.
-Central nervous system (CNS) disorders include headache, tinnitus, dizziness, depression, seizures, and loss of consciousness.
-Nystagmus, metabolic acidosis, hypothermia, impaired renal function, gastrointestinal bleeding, coma, respiratory arrest, CNS and respiratory system suppression have also rarely been reported.
+Symptoms: The most commonly reported symptoms of overdose were nausea, vomiting, abdominal pain, lethargy and drowsiness.
+Central nervous system (CNS) disorders include headache, tinnitus, dizziness, depression, seizures and loss of consciousness.
+Nystagmus, metabolic acidosis, hypothermia, renal dysfunction, gastrointestinal bleeding, coma, respiratory arrest, and suppression of the central nervous system and respiratory system have also been rarely reported.

-Cases of cardiovascular toxicity, including arterial hypotension, bradycardia and tachycardia, have been reported.
-In cases of significant overdose acute renal failure and liver damage are possible.
-Overdose with high doses of Brufen CP is usually well tolerated if no other drugs are taken at the same time.
+Cases of cardiovascular toxicity, including hypotension, bradycardia and tachycardia, have been reported.
+In cases of significant overdose, acute renal failure and liver damage may develop.
+Overdose with large doses of Brufen CP is usually well tolerated unless other drugs are taken at the same time.

 Treatment: There is no specific antidote.
-In case of overdose, gastric lavage (within the first hour of ingestion) and supportive therapy are recommended.
-In the presence of symptoms of the gastrointestinal tract – antacid drugs.
-If arterial hypotension develops, intravenous infusion and, if required, inotropic support.
-Drinking, forced diuresis and symptomatic therapy (correction of COS, electrolyte balance, BP).
+In case of overdose, gastric lavage (within the first hour after administration) and maintenance therapy are recommended.
+If there are symptoms from the gastrointestinal tract, use antacid medications.
+If arterial hypotension develops, intravenous infusions and, if required, inotropic support.
+Drinking, forced diuresis and symptomatic therapy (correction of CBS, electrolyte balance, blood pressure).

 ---|---|